yosokus/symfony-guestbook-bundle-dev/Resources/doc/index.rst

     }

 #.
-Import Guestbook routing file
+Import the RPSGuestbookBundle routing file

 Add the following to you routing file